ChenZhongPu/data-structure-swufe/book/src/stack_queue/stack.md

 It also supports two more operations sometimes: `size()` and `isEmpty()`, returning *number of items in the stack*, and answering *is the stack empty?*, respectively.

+> Stack: a pile of things arranged one on top of another (from Cambridge dictionary).

 When you hear of *stacks*, you shall image a stack of documents (or plates) as illustrated in the following figure[^stack]:

 <img src="image/stack.png" width="40%">